Mammal in 1973: L to R Tony Backhouse, Julie Needham, Kerry Jacobsen, Mark Hornibrook, Robert Taylor and Rick Bryant.

 Halfway through their North Island tour, the bus died an overworked death and all their subsequent bookings were cancelled.
 Instead they took up a residency at Wellington's Speakeasy Bar.
 This was a different audience to what they had been used to and it didn't prove very successful.
 Unrest grew strong within the group and the end was near.
 They played a farewell concert at the Wellington Opera House in September 1974.

-Apart from their output with Sam Hunt, the group only ever released one single in 1973 called "Wait"/"Whisper".
+Apart from their output with Sam Hunt, the group only ever released one single in 1973 called "Wait"/"Whisper" on Red Rat Records.

 Peter Bleakley and Rick Bryant both made appearances with one of the many combinations of Blerta.
 Tony Backhouse and Peter Bleakley were later to appear in Spats.
 Both Taylor and Jacobsen went on to play with Dragon.
 This came about because Graeme Nesbitt became Dragon's manager.